-- Acting in accordance with, and promoting, this policy. - Delivering RSE and health education in a manner that is sensitive, of high quality and appropriate for each year group. - Ensuring they do not express personal views or beliefs when delivering the curriculum. - Planning lessons effectively, ensuring a range of appropriate teaching methods and resources are used to cover the content. - Modelling positive attitudes to RSE and health education. - Liaising with the Special Educational Needs Coordinator (SENCo) to identify and respond to individual needs of pupils with SEND.
-Liaising with the RSE and health education subject leader on key topics, resources and support for individual pupils. - Monitoring pupil progress in RSE and health education. - Reporting any concerns regarding the teaching of RSE or health education to the RSE and health education subject leader or a member of the Senior Leadership Team (SLT). - Reporting any safeguarding concerns or disclosures that pupils may make as a result of the subject content to the DSL. - Responding appropriately to pupils whose parents/carers have requested to withdraw them from the non-statutory components of RSE, by providing them with alternative education opportunities.

-2.6.
-The SENCo is responsible for:

-- Advising teaching staff how best to identify and support pupils' individual needs. - Advising staff on the use of Teaching Assistants in order to meet pupils' individual needs.
+- Acting in accordance with, and promoting, this policy. - Delivering RSHE in a manner that is sensitive, of high quality and appropriate for each year group.

+- Ensuring they do not express personal views or beliefs when delivering the curriculum. - Planning lessons effectively, ensuring a range of appropriate teaching methods and resources are used to cover the content. - Modelling positive attitudes to RSHE. - Liaising with the SENDCO to identify and respond to individual needs of pupils with SEND.
+Liaising with the RSHE subject leader on key topics, resources and support for individual pupils. - Monitoring pupil progress in RSHE. - Reporting any concerns regarding the teaching of RSHE or health education to the RSHE subject leader or a member of the SLT. - Reporting any safeguarding concerns or disclosures that pupils may make as a result of the subject content to the DSL.
+Responding appropriately to pupils whose parents have requested to withdraw them from the non-statutory components of RSHE, by providing them with alternative education opportunities. - 2.6 The SENDCO is responsible for: - Advising teaching staff how best to identify and support pupils' individual needs. - Advising staff on the use of TAs in order to meet pupils' individual needs.

-3. Organisation of the RSE and health education curriculum
+3. Organisation of the RSHE Curriculum

-For the purpose of this policy:

-- "Relationships and sex education" is defined as teaching pupils about developing healthy, nurturing relationships of all kinds, and helping them to understand human sexuality and to respect themselves and others. - "Health education" is defined as teaching pupils about how they can make good decisions about their own health and wellbeing, and how physical health and mental wellbeing are interlinked.

-The RSE and health education curriculum will be developed in consultation with teachers, pupils and parents/carers, and in accordance with Department for Education (DfE) recommendations.

-We will gather the views of teachers, pupils and parents/carers in the following ways:
+- 3.1 For the purpose of this policy: - "RSHE" is used to refer to the overall programme of sex, health and relationships education - "RSE" refers to relationships and sex education and is defined as teaching pupils about developing healthy, nurturing relationships of all kinds, and helping them to understand human sexuality and to respect themselves and others. - "Health education" is defined as teaching pupils about how they can make good decisions about their own health and wellbeing, and how physical health and mental wellbeing are interlinked. - 3.2 The RSHE curriculum has been developed, and will be monitored and reviewed, in consultation with teachers, pupils and parents, and in accordance with DfE recommendations. - 3.3 We will gather the views of teachers, pupils and parents in the following ways: - Surveys - Meetings - Letters - Training sessions

-- Questionnaires

-- Meetings

-- Letters

-- Training sessions

-The majority of the RSE and health education curriculum will be delivered through Personal, Social, Health and Economic Education (PSHE) lessons.
-The RSE and health education subject leader will work closely with their colleagues in related curriculum areas to ensure the curriculum complements and does not duplicate the content covered in national curriculum subjects.

-The school/academy will ensure that the curriculum remains in line with the DfE's 'Relationships Education, Relationships and Sex Education (RSE) and Health Education' guidance at all times.

-The school/academy will consider the context and views of the wider local community when developing the curriculum to ensure it is reflective of circumstances in the local area.
-The religious background of all pupils will also be considered when planning teaching, to ensure all topics included are appropriately handled.

-The RSE and health education curriculum will be informed by topical issues in the school/academy and wider community, to ensure it is tailored to pupils' needs.
+- 3.4 The majority of the RSHE curriculum is delivered through PSHE education, with statutory elements taught via the science curriculum.
+The RSHE subject leader will work closely with their colleagues in related curriculum areas to ensure the curriculum complements and does not duplicate the content covered in national curriculum subjects. - 3.5 The school will ensure that the curriculum remains in line with the DfE's 'Relationships Education, Relationships and Sex Education (RSE) and Health Education' guidance at all times. - 3.6 The school will consider the context and views of the wider local community when developing the curriculum to ensure it is reflective of circumstances in the local area.
+The religious background of all pupils will also be considered when planning teaching, to ensure all topics included are appropriately handled. - 3.7 The RSHE curriculum will be informed by topical issues in the school and wider community, to ensure it is tailored to pupils' needs, e.g. if there was a local prevalence of specific sexually transmitted infections, our curriculum would be tailored to address this issue.

-4. RSE subject overview
+4. Relationships and Sex Education Subject Overview

-RSE will continue to develop pupils' knowledge on the topics taught at a primary level, in addition to the content outlined in this section.
+RSHE will continue to develop pupils' knowledge on the topics taught at a primary level, in addition to the content outlined in this section.